 To say that women are becoming more involved in the financial world is an understatement.
 While income inequality is still an issue, females are earning higher salaries and taking more agency with their finances than ever.
-So why aren’t they investing?

-Ellevest is a robo advisor tailored to female financial needs.
+Ellevest is tailored to female financial needs.
 It recognizes the unique financial difficulties that women experience, including slower salary growth and increased longevity.
 They also claim to understand and address why women are more hesitant to invest their earnings - a main reason they fall behind in retirement planning.

 In seeking to narrow that gender investment gap, Ellevest is dealing with the murky but important emotional aspect of investing.
 According to some experts, that could mean all the difference.

 “The emotional side of investing is more influential than just about anything else,” said CFP Meg Bartelt of Flow Financial Planning.
 “So, anything that makes women more comfortable with investing and directs them to a tried-and-true investment strategy is a good thing.”